Assisted Living in Surprise, Arizona

 - On-site access to immunizations and health care testing

-- Kitchenette with microwave, breakfast bar, and full-sized freezer / refrigerator
+- Kitchenette with microwave, breakfast bar and refrigerator

 - Cable television with 71 channels

 - Wireless high-speed internet

 - Gas, electric and water included

 - Weekly housekeeping and laundry (sheets and towels)

 Community amenities at Orchard Pointe at Surprise delight the senses and make each day more enjoyable.

 - Breakfast, lunch and dinner served daily in our restaurant-style dining room